falkben/zootable/README.md

 - `python manage.py createsuperuser`
 - Upload data
   - `python scripts/ingest_xlsx_data.py <DATA.xlsx>`
-  - Or can upload it from within the app once running
+  - Or upload xlsx file from within the app once running
+  - Or ingest from a dumped database (see [below](#heroku-and-database-actions) on pulling and loading a database dump from heroku)

 ## Run